nileshkadale2020/diabetes_prediction/COMPLETE_SETUP_GUIDE.md

 - joblib (model persistence)
 - shap, lime (model interpretability)

-**Installation time**: 5-10 minutes depending on your internet speed.
+**Installation time**: 5-20 minutes depending on your internet speed and whether binary wheels need to be built.

 ### Troubleshooting: XGBoost on macOS